OpenKnowledgeSpace/KnowledgeSpace/README.md

 ##Description
-KnowledgeSpace (KS) is the interface between neuroscience knowledge and data from around the world.
-KnowledgeSpace supplies a dynamic semantic framework that comes from existing ontologies (concepts to full ontologies), as well as data and data models.
+KnowledgeSpace Public Beta is the interface between neuroscience knowledge and data from around the world.
+KnowledgeSpace (KS) supplies a dynamic semantic framework that comes from existing ontologies (concepts to full ontologies), as well as data and data models.
 The data in KnowledgeSpace comes from either general or community-specific repositories.
 Repositories can drag vocabularies from KnowledgeSpace via SciCrunch, as well as push vocabularies back to KnowledgeSpace.
 Features of KnowledgeSpace that simplify integration and facilitate querying include:

 1. Controlled vocabularies and RRIDs
 2. Repository APIs